astrokings/akguide/docs/eng/1706itreward.md

 Battle rewards are calculated and paid according to the damaged ship.<br>
 The more ship damage is done, the more contribution points are paid.

+## Faction Occupancy Rewards

+Every Wednesday, a faction member who achieves 100 or more weekly contribution points will receive an occupation rate reward.

+Additional contributions are paid according to the basic reward and the sector occupied.

+Contribution to occupation is given differently for each sector.